little-world/rust-course/projecta/03-string-interning.md

 ### Milestone 5: Symbol-Based Access with Generational Indices

-**Goal**: Replace lifetime-bound references with `Copy` handles that work anywhere, using the generational index pattern to detect stale handles safely.
+Replace lifetime-bound references with `Copy` handles that work anywhere, using the generational index pattern to detect stale handles safely.

-**Handles Instead of References**:
+**Architecture**:

 Instead of returning `&str` (with lifetime), return a `Symbol` handle (no lifetime):